 - The patient’s typical daily activities

 • Description of problems with gait, limitation of movement of the spine, and any numbness or muscle spasm.
 Medical reports must be based on objective observations during the patient’s examination, not simply from patient’s statements.

-You may have pain, muscle spasms, and limitation of motion preventing performance of past work.
+You may have pain, muscle spasms, and limitation of motion preventing the performance of past work.
 Social Security applies a complex set of guidelines to these cases, evaluating other work for which you may be suited.